Credit Check for Employment: Complete Guide for Small Businesses

 - Foreclosures

 What you won’t see are the candidate’s credit score, account numbers, birth year, and marital status.
-This will put them at ease about what you see and shield your company from liability if you choose to not hire them.
-No information older than seven years will appear on the credit check results, either, unless the candidate has a bankruptcy, which will appear for up to 10 years after they filed.
+This will shield your company from liability if you choose not to hire them.
+Additionally, no information older than seven years will appear on the credit check results unless the candidate has a bankruptcy, which will appear for up to 10 years after they filed.

 Compliance Note: According to the FCRA, you cannot deny someone employment solely because they filed for bankruptcy.